-Onion, carrot, maize, sunflower, etc. are few examples of plants produced by inbreeding depression either by the self-pollination or cross-pollination process.
+Onion, carrot, maize, sunflower, etc. are a few examples of plants showing inbreeding depression.
+They reproduce either by the self-pollination or cross-pollination process.
 This phenomenon is observed in several other plant species that are further grouped based on the following four categories.

-- High inbreeding depression: A large proportion of plants produced by the self-pollination leads to severe depression and exhibits a lethal effect.
-It is very hard to maintain the line once, after three to four generations and it is due to the loss of vigor and fertility.
-These are mainly seen in the Alfalfa of a pea family and in carrots.
+A large proportion of plants produced by self-pollination lead to severe inbreeding depression and exhibit a lethal effect.
+It is very hard to maintain the breeding line after three to four generations due to the loss of vigour and fertility.
+These are mainly seen in Alfalfa of the pea family and carrots.

-- Moderate inbreeding depression: Along with the lethal effects, sublethal effects are seen in the offspring’s produced by the self-pollination.
-There is a considerable decrease in the fertility, as several lines produced are very poor and are lost.
-Maize, pearl millet, great millet are few examples of plants showing moderate inbreeding depression.
+Along with the lethal effects, sublethal effects are seen in the offsprings produced by self-pollination.
+There is a considerable decrease in fertility, as several lines produced are very poor and lost.
+Maize, pearl, millet, great millet are a few examples of plants showing moderate inbreeding depression.

-- Low inbreeding depression: A minor proportion of the plants exhibit lethal characteristics.
-The loss of vigor and fertility is lesser and due to the poor fertility, a line cannot be maintained which results in a reduction in yield due to inbreeding being low or absent.
-Onion, squash, pumpkin, sunflower are few examples of plants showing low inbreeding depression.
+A minor proportion of plants exhibit lethal characteristics.
+The loss of vigour and fertility is lesser.
+Onion, squash, pumpkin, sunflower are a few examples of plants showing low inbreeding depression.

-- No inbreeding depression: This phenomenon is mainly seen in the self- pollinated species as they do not show any inbreeding depression even though they do not show heterosis.
-It is because they reproduce both by self-pollination with developed homozygous balance and cross-pollination by heterozygous balance.
+This phenomenon is mainly seen in the self- pollinated species as they do not show any inbreeding depression even though they do not show heterosis.
+It is because they reproduce both by self-pollination with developed homozygous balance and cross-pollination with heterozygous balance.

 Inbreeding depression in Vipera berus (Animal Breeding)